Ma-brain-group/scMORE/README.md

 ### Citations
-Ma et al., Integrating polygenic signals and single-cell multiomics identifies cell-type-specific regulomes critical for immune- and aging-related diseases, [Nature Aging](https://www.nature.com/articles/s43587-025-01027-5), 17 December,2025
+Ma et al., Integrating polygenic signals and single-cell multiomics identifies cell-type-specific regulomes critical for immune- and aging-related diseases, [Nature Aging](https://www.nature.com/articles/s43587-025-01027-5), 2026

+> For the reproduce codes and figure generation scripts, please see [scMORE_reproduce](https://github.com/mayunlong89/scMORE_reproduce)

 ## scHOB Database
 Human organoids are advanced three-dimensional structures that accurately recapitulate key characteristics of human organ development and functions.
 Unlike two-dimensional cultures lacking critical cell-cell communications, organoids provides a powerful model for recovering complex cellular dynamics involved in developmental and homeostatic processes.
 Organoids also allow genetic and pharmacological manipulation in a more physiologically relevant context compared to animal models.
 Although single-cell sequencing advancements have accelerated their biological and therapeutic use, there has been no systematic platform for unified processing and analysis of organoid-based single-cell multiomics data.